OrangeBugs/AH1G-Manual/docs/index.md

 # DCS: AH-1G Cobra Manual
 Welcome to the DCS AH-1G Cobra Manual.
-This document will serve as your lookup reference for how to operate the helicopter.
+This document will be your quick reference guide for how to operate the helicopter.

 ![Cobra Sunset](images/CobraSunset.png)